fettsery/ardrone/README.md

 ardrone
 =======

-collection and visualization telemetry from ardrone
+Collection and visualization telemetry from ardrone.